open-neuromorphic/snn-book/sections/1_3_snn.md

 (chapter:snn)=
-# What is a spiking neural network?
+# What is a Spiking Neural Network?